-The locally responsible services of MINEPDED have 15 days to give its opinion.
-If the municipality does not react within 30 days after the deposit of the draft ToRs, the latter shall be deemed approved.
+For EIS, the local service of MINEPDED has 15 days to give its opinion.
+If the municipality does not react within 30 days after receiving the draft ToR, the latter shall be deemed approved.

 Any impact study must involve the participation of the public through public consultations.

-Once the report is prepared, the promoter shall submit 22 copies of the report against a receipt to the competent administration (2) and to MINEPDED (20).
+Once the ESIA report is prepared, the proponent submits copies to the competent administration (2 copies) and to MINEPDED (20 copies).

 Contents of the EIA report